-Hmm, I just did a search on this building and found it is a Grade 11 listed, but instead of apartments, it is listed as a Hotel.
-Can anyone tell me if that is indeed its use these days?
+Hmm, I just did a search on this building and found it is a Grade 11 listed, but instead of apartments, it is listed as a Hotel, but I think it is definitely private flats now.

 The Chapel, built in 1889 is also listed.

 Our next Folkestone church is the Holy Trinity on Sandgate Road.
 Built by Lord Radnor in 1868, as part of the planned expansion of the town, his policy being to build a Church every quarter of a mile as the town expanded, so that everyone could walk to Church.

 Still in good shape, the church is still going strong today.

 This is how St. Saviours Church on Canterbury Road looks today.
 I took the exterior photo, but I took the one of the interior from their website.
 I was disappointed that I couldn't find any history on this church online, hopefully someone will remedy that before long.

 Also, I have never seen an old postcard depicting this church, consequently the only one I have, and that only shows the doorway, is from my own family history album.
 My mother's two sisters, Kay and Mabel had a double wedding there on October 25th, 1947.
 Kay on the left married Jim Palmer and Mabel married Cyril Winch.